hipstermartin/hipstermartin/README.md

 Software Enginner
 -----------------

-Engineering professional with Master's in Software Engineering, looking for a phenomenal, enthusiastic engineering team to work to ensure that I can learn from and contribute to a challenging and interesting work.
+I'm an Engineer with Master's Degree in Computer Science, looking for a phenomenal, enthusiastic engineering team to work to ensure that I can learn from and contribute to a challenging and interesting work.
 I want to do more in the field of public services, where we build a product that solves real-life needs, but that is not a necessity.
 Open for work in any company for Full-time Developer position.

 * 🖥️  See my portfolio at [here](http://abhinavyalamaddi.netlify.app/)
 * ✉️  You can contact me at [abhi.yalamaddi@gmail.com](mailto:abhi.yalamaddi@gmail.com)